PaulKapschitzki/TradingJournal/README.md

 # TradingJournal
 This is an app to track trades made with a broker of my choice.

-## Current ToDo
+## Current todo

 ## Features that I want to implement
-1 light and dark mode
+- light and dark mode
-2
+-

 ## Features already implemented
 - trade history as a table instead of a list